Kab1e/Team_NB-IS477_SP26/Milestone_Reports/StatusReport.md

 Nihanth - For this current milestone, I did the data cleaning and integration parts of the project.
 I collected the raw series data from the FRED API and converted the raw series into dataframes.
 After this, I cleaned the dataframes and removed the missing values from it.
 After cleaning the dataframes, I combined the five dataframes into a single unified monthly dataset by resampling the daily series to monthly and adjusting the monthly series.
 I worked on [data_cleaning.ipynb](https://github.com/Kab1e/Team_NB-IS477_SP26/blob/main/data_cleaning.ipynb) and [dxy_dataset.csv](https://github.com/Kab1e/Team_NB-IS477_SP26/blob/main/dxy_dataset.csv)

+Bob — As of April 14 (the day before Tax Day), I have completed the exploratory analysis for this project, including the major issue identified above [briefly name it].
+After Nihanth finished cleaning and integrating the four FRED time series (DXY, VIX, US-Eurozone interest rate differential, and US trade balance) into a unified dataset, I took the merged data and conducted a thorough exploratory analysis to understand its underlying structure and relationships before model development.Beyond the EDA, I also reformatted and restructured several of our project deliverables to streamline them for downstream use in the final product.
+This included setting up [requirements.txt](https://github.com/Kab1e/Team_NB-IS477_SP26/blob/main/requirements.txt), [.gitignore](https://github.com/Kab1e/Team_NB-IS477_SP26/blob/main/.gitignore), and [utils.py](https://github.com/Kab1e/Team_NB-IS477_SP26/blob/main/utils.py) (codes are primarily from Nihanth's [data_cleaning.ipynb](https://github.com/Kab1e/Team_NB-IS477_SP26/blob/main/data_cleaning.ipynb)).